Food Franchise | Franchise Coach

 Money Questions (Operating Expenses) | Franchise Coach

-Understanding how those dollars break down will help you decide whether a specific franchise opportunity truly fits your budget.
+Understanding how those dollars break down will help you decide whether a specific franchise opportunity truly fits your financial investment capabilities.
+Below are the main costs you’ll encounter when entering the restaurant industry.

 Initial Investment / Franchise Fee